sdroege/gst-player/android/README.md

 ----------------

 It is still possible to build just the NDK portion.
 This will speed up the process a bit as you don't need to start gradle first and compile the complete App.
-For this to work, you still need to set the `GSTREAMER_ROOT_ANDROID` and `NDK_PROJECT_PATH` environment variables.
-Also, make sure all the SDK & NDK tools are available in `$PATH`.
+First, make sure to set `NDK_PROJECT_PATH` to this projects main source path.
+Additionally the SDK & NDK tools are available in `$PATH`.

-Within this directory, invoke:

-    export GSTREAMER_ROOT_ANDROID=/path/to/gstreamer
     export NDK_PROJECT_PATH=$PWD/app/src/main

+Second, set the following environment variables to the GStreamer installation folders:

+    export GSTREAMER_ROOT_ARM=/path/to/gstreamer-1.0-android-arm-release-1.4.5/
+    export GSTREAMER_ROOT_ARMV7=/path/to/tmp/gstreamer-1.0-android-armv7-release-1.4.5/
+    export GSTREAMER_ROOT_X86=/path/to/gstreamer-1.0-android-x86-release-1.4.5/

+If you don't want to build all architectures, please modify the file `app/src/main/jni/Application.mk`

+Finally, within the `app/src/main/` directory, invoke:

     ndk-build